jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (5) Any fee charged by the designated body for the supply of information under this section must be a reasonable fee.

 ### 112 Supply of information on age and Maori descent
-(1) Any person may, in the manner specified in subsection (3), request the Chief Registrar to provide to that person,— (a) for the purposes of research conducted by that person on a topic that relates to a scientific matter,—
+(1) Any person may, in the manner specified in subsection (3), request the Electoral Commission to provide to that person,— (a) for the purposes of research conducted by that person on a topic that relates to a scientific matter,—
     (i) a list of electors in a particular age group as defined in section 114(9); or (ii) a list of electors of Maori descent; or